-Over the past decade or so, buying and selling home abroad has become commonplace.
-Usually, a major reason for buying property overseas is that as a rule it tends to be a lot cheaper than in your home country, and you will get much more quality for the same money.
+Over the past decade, buying and selling home abroad has become commonplace.
+Usually, a significant reason for buying property overseas is that, as a rule, it tends to be a lot cheaper than in your home country, and you will get much more quality for the same money.

-Therefore often, it is best to act on property related issues through a respectable agency rather than via a private sale.
-And, it is crucial to pay great attention to all relevant documents, and be well acquainted with the details of local regulations.
+Therefore often, it is best to act on property-related issues through a reputable agency rather than via a private sale.
+And, it is crucial to pay great attention to all relevant documents and be well acquainted with the details of local regulations.
 The legal system and procedures to follow may appear very different from those experienced at home.
-Therefore, one should be aware that due to not being a resident in the respective country there may emerge significant costs and risks that come with such transactions.
+Therefore, one should be aware that high costs and risks may emerge from such transactions due to not being a resident in the respective country.

 An additional and specific difficulty appears to be a foreign language that often makes it difficult to negotiate and understand the paperwork, creating the need for someone to translate legal documents and interpret them during negotiations.
 However, frequently problems with real estate sales arise because lawyers and translators or interpreters who the interested parties have recommended are not to be fully trusted.